shionhonda/hippocampus-garden/content/blog/stats_unbiased_variance/index.md

 So, given the sample mean $\bar{X}$, the $n$ samples have only $n-1$ degrees of freedom.

 ## Intuition
 The bias of the biased variance can be explained in a more intuitive way.
-By definition, the sample mean is always closer to the samples than the population mean, which leads to the smaller variance estimation if devided by the sample size $n$.
+By definition, the sample mean is always closer to the samples than the population mean, which leads to the smaller variance estimation if divided by the sample size $n$.
 For more explanations, I'd recommend this video:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/sHRBg6BhKjI?start=214" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>